-Use of a cane is one of a number of non-drug treatments for knee OA, which include weight reduction, exercise and taping.
+Use of a cane is one of a number of non-drug treatments for knee osteoarthritis; which include weight reduction, exercise and taping.

 Daily use of a walking cane or stick to decrease the load transmitted through the affected knee(s) and improve pain and function.